upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

 ### In the context of Crossplane

-Disaster recovery for Crossplane does not equal disaster recovery for your business critical state, like database or cloud storage data.
+Disaster recovery for Crossplane doesn't equal disaster recovery for your business critical state, like database or cloud storage data.
 It's important to remember:

 1. Crossplane is concerned with ensuring the configuration of your resource.
 2. Crossplane **isn't concerned** with the _internal_ state of your resources.